Alexandria's founded by Alexander

 The huge tumulus of Kasta Hill near Amphipolis triggered a storm of speculations, with Alexander as the main suspected occupant (see: Nonsense about Alexander’s grave in Amphipolis).
 Such news was only a side track from the many excavations carried out in the depths of Alexandria (see: The Lost Tomb of Alexander the Great in Egypt?) and also (see: New speculation about Alexander’s tomb).
 More professional studies were made by Nicholas J. Saunders (see: Alexander’s Tomb, the Two Thousand Year Obsession to Find the Lost Conqueror) and Andrew Chugg (see: The Lost Tomb of Alexander the Great and The Quest for the Tomb of Alexander the Great).

-This being said, it is not surprising to read about yet another near-discovery of Alexander’s tomb in Alexandria.
-How optimistic or how skeptic should we be?
+This being said it is not surprising to read about yet another near-discovery of Alexander’s tomb in Alexandria.
+How optimistic or how skeptical should we be?

 At this point, at more than ten meters below the surface of the modern city, archaeologists have found buildings from Hellenistic times, including a statue of Alexander (see: Magnificent Alexander statue found in Alexandria) exhibited at the National Museum of Alexandria.
 They are digging in the ancient royal quarters of the Ptolemies, uncovering part of a Roman road, and a huge public building that could (of course!) lead to Alexander’s tomb.